-Organizer opens the Automated subcategories section in the category properties dialog box.
+Organizer opens the Automated subcategories section in the category properties dialog.

-- 3. Do the following to select the properties that are used to create the subcategories: - Click Grouping in Object Browser.

-To use this option, drag one or more property columns to the grouping (page 15) row in Object Browser.
-Organizer uses the properties included in the column when creating the subcategories, for example, as shown in the image below.
+- 3. You can use the following two methods to define the properties that are used to create the subcategories: - In Object Browser, click to enable grouping.
+Drag one or more property columns to the grouping (page 15) row in Object Browser.
+Organizer uses the properties included in the columns when creating the subcategories, for example, as shown in the image below.